 The top map shows contour lines that indicate ground elevation changes in 20-foot increments, with reds showing the highest elevations and greens the lowest.
 Where contour lines are close together, land is noticeably sloped.
 Flooding occurs on slopes when rushing floodwater exceeds the capacity of its conveyance, which might be a pipe, culvert, ditch, or roadside gutter.
-Additionally, flooding runoff is exacerbated with the bulking of sediment transported down slopes and creating blockages in the system.
 Flooding on flatter land occurs when there is no practical outlet for excess water.